josephbudd/kickwasm/README.md

 # kickwasm

-A rapid development, desktop application generator for go.
+A rapid development, desktop application framework generator for go.
 It creates a browser based GUI and most of the main process golang and renderer html, golang and css code for you.

 To summerize, it's https://github.com/josephbudd/kick with wasm instead of javascript.

-## Version alpha 0.2.1
+## Version alpha 0.2.2

-Still not stable but working.
-There are just some minor changes that I want to make.
+Major changes.
+For example Repos are now Stores.
+Continued changes as I use kickwasm to create a programs and as I create the wiki.

+I removed the contacts example because I have to rewrite it with the new framework.

+Kickwasm works and I will be making more changes to it's code.
+So this code is still unstable.

 ### The generated application code has a TDD architecture